TakyiuLo/backend-graphql/README.md

 5. Implement Auth
 6. Maybe implement Prisma for more functionality in auto generator.
-(Might need to learn TypeScripts for Prisma.) **No need for prisma auto**
+(Might need to learn TypeScripts for Prisma.) **No need for prisma auto** Prisma server currently only have PSQL, maybe later I'll implement this

 ##### Explanations:
 From my understanding,